aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

 Recipe 3: Debugging
 ===================

-When working with PeekingDuck's pipeline, you may sometimes wonder what is available in the data pool, or whether a particular data object has been correctly computed.
+When working with PeekingDuck's pipeline, you may sometimes wonder what is available in the :ref:`data pool <tutorial_pipeline_data_pool>`, or whether a particular data object has been correctly computed.
 This tutorial will show you how to use a custom node to help with troubleshooting and debugging PeekingDuck's pipeline.